pavopax/pavopax.github.io/_posts/2015-01-19-software-carpentry.md

 * review results

-[definition: unit test tests small code chunks]
+[definition: a unit test tests small chunks of code]

 ### (3) Documentation
-Good documentations makes it seems like software is easy to use.
+Good documentations makes it seem like the software is easy to use.

 What the code is actually doing is not too important.
 Instead, document interface between objects/functions, the implementation, and the design.

 Have a *dev log*: keep a text file open as you develop and take notes on what/why/how.
 This will be useful when debugging.
 Back in the day engineers wrote logs in actual notebooks.

-### MISC
+### (4) MISC

-(4) Track Bugs
+**Track Bugs**
 Some stats claim 10-20 bugs per 1k code-lines.
-Microsoft claims 1 bug per 2k lines ['still a **** load of bugs'].
+Microsoft claims 1 bug per 2k lines ['still a ****oad of bugs'].

-Space shuttle program was able to achieve exactly zero bugs - on 250k lines of code  -but took years to develop.
+Space shuttle program was able to achieve exactly zero bugs - on 250k lines of code  - but took years to develop.
 And by the way, in these situations, the "oh, just download the patch" is not going to cut it :)

-(5) Builds
+**Builds**

 a build: